Balloon Dog

 Balloon Dog is a series of sculptures by the American artist Jeff Koons.
 There are different versions of this sculpture, made between 1994 and 2000, with each having a different color: blue, magenta, yellow, orange and red.
+All versions of the sculpture are made of stainless steel, using different coatings to produce the different colors.

 Background and concept

 Balloon Dog is part of Koons' Celebration series of artworks and is one of many sculptures inspired by inflatable characters, including Balloon Swan (2004–2011), Balloon Rabbit (2005–2010), and Balloon Monkey (2006-2013).
 Koons said about the series, "I've always enjoyed balloon animals because they're like us ...
 We're balloons.
 You take a breath and you inhale, it's an optimism.
 You exhale, and it's kind of a symbol of death".

 Variants

 The Broad contemporary art museum in Los Angeles has a copy of Balloon Dog (Blue).

 In 2013, Balloon Dog (Orange) sold at Christie's for $58.4 million.
-As of 2023, it is the fourth most expensive work sold by a living artist at auction.
+As of January 2025, it is the fifth most expensive work sold by a living artist at auction.

 On February 19, 2023, a small 16 inches copy worth $42,000, one of a limited edition of 799, was destroyed by a woman visiting the Art Wynwood art fair in Miami, Florida.
-She was observed tapping the object with her index finger, causing it to topple over and smash into thousands of pieces.
+She was observed tapping the object with her index finger, causing it to topple over and shatter.
 The limited edition in Limoges porcelain was produced by the French company Bernardaud.